-Series three follows the events leading up to, during and following the signing of the Treaty of Waitangi.
+With the first two series narrating the biographies of key people in the context of the year prior, series three narrates the specific events leading up to, during and following the signing of the Treaty of Waitangi.
 This is New Zealand’s untold story.

 Series Three of The Chronicles of Paki begins with the extraordinary changes in thinking that took place in Britain during the abolition of the slave trade.
 This thinking, combined with the request from Māori for British intervention in New Zealand, created a truly remarkable event.
 A treaty was put in place, that contrary to past British practices, sought to protect the land and rights of indigenous people.